epic9491/nixos/README.md

 # NixOS configurations

-Flake-based NixOS configurations for a fleet of servers, LXC containers, and workstations, with CI-gated GitOps deployment.
+Flake-based NixOS configurations for a fleet of servers, LXC containers, and workstations, with CI-gated, signature-verified GitOps deployment.
 Servers track the stable channel (26.05); workstations track unstable.
 All hosts build as `.#hostname`.

 The primary host is **srv-n1**.
 Its configuration and the security layers behind it are documented at https://codeberg.org/sensei/nixos/wiki/srv-n1